ClearcodeHQ/mirakuru/docs/source/basic.rst

     process.stop()

 HTTPExecutor
 ------------

 :class:`mirakuru.http.HTTPExecutor` is executor that will be used to start web applications for example.
-To start it, you apart from command, you need to pass an url.
+To start it, you apart from command, you need to pass a URL.
-This url will be used to make a HEAD request to.
-Once successful, executor will be considered started, and code will return to normal execution.
+This URL will be used to make a HEAD request.
+Once successful, the executor will be considered started, and a code will return to normal execution.

 .. code-block:: python